Pumped Up Kicks: Accolades

 A Rolling Stone readers poll named it the second-best song of summer 2011.
 Claire Suddath of Time magazine named "Pumped Up Kicks" one of the Top 10 Songs of 2011, while Entertainment Weekly selected the song as the year's second-best single.
 In end-of-year polls, writers for Rolling Stone selected "Pumped Up Kicks" as the 11th-best song of 2011, while the publication's readers voted it the year's sixth-best song.

-A listeners poll by Toronto radio station CFNY-FM (102.1 The Edge) voted it #1 in a list of the top 102 new rock songs of 2011.
+A listeners poll by Toronto radio station CFNY-FM (102.1 The Edge) voted it No. 1 in a list of the top 102 new rock songs of 2011.
 NME ranked it number 21 on its list of the "50 Best Tracks of 2011", writing, "Unusually for a song so omnipresent, listening to its hyper-upbeat melodies about a psycho high-school kid-killer is still an enjoyable experience."
 The magazine's readers voted "Pumped Up Kicks" the year's eighth-best song.
 At the end of 2011, the song received a Grammy Award nomination for Best Pop Duo/Group Performance.